ncrunners/NCRunners/README.md

 ```
-Every stride we take strengthens not just our legs but our resolve;
+Every stride we take strengthens not just our body but our will;
    every mile we conquer builds the endurance of a nation.
       A country that runs together, rises together.
                                                       --- Jai Hind